-This Chapter consists of two parts.
-In the first, a suggestion is made as to why people have been daunted by what they initially perceive as practical difficulties inherent in the approach to colour-mixing adopted in this book.
-In the second, a description is given of a practical way of getting around the seeming obstacles.
-At first sight this may appear to involve important sacrifices, but upon further investigation it turns out that even its shortcomings can be interpreted as powerful advantages..
+This Chapter suggests a practical way of getting around the seeming obstacles discussed in the previous chapters.
+At first sight the method proposed may appear to involve important sacrifices, but upon further investigation it turns out that even its shortcomings can be interpreted as powerful advantages.

 The other colour mixing chapters